The Best How to Put on a Motorcycle Helmet Strap

 2. The strap’s length can be adjusted with the adjustable tool to ensure tightness.

-Ensure the strap is in good shape: The strap must be comfortable but not too tight.
+Ensure the strap is in good condition: It should be comfortable but not too tight.
 It should be possible to comfortably fit the fingers of one or two fingers in between your neck, chin, and strap.

 Check the Helmet and shake your head side to side, up and down.
 The Helmet should remain fixed and not move.